August 1, 2024

 Considering how effectively predictive analytics improves patients’ lives, more and more healthcare organizations are adopting it.
 It has become one of the most rapidly adopted technologies in the healthcare sector.

-Let’s discuss examples of predictive analytics in Healthcare to understand better how it works and why it has become so popular worldwide.
+Let’s discuss examples of predictive analytics in Healthcare to better understand how it works and why it has become so popular worldwide.

 Predictive analytics can detect potential signs of disease from patients’ records of previous diseases, lab reports, and other aspects of life.
 Most diseases, like cancer and heart diseases, are diagnosed later, meaning that the survival threat is higher and, hence, the level of treatment is also higher.